tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买公网网络/公网网络计费模式概述_intl.md

 >**Note:**
->If you choose 0 Mbps bandwidth, CVM instance will not have public IP nor outbound traffic, and cannot be used as public gateway.
+>If you choose 0 Mbps bandwidth, CVM instance will not have public IP or outbound traffic, and cannot be used as public gateway.
 Give careful consideration to 0 Mbps bandwidth.

 <!--Now, you can take a further look at [Exclusive Network Billing]() and [Shared Network Billing]() based on the network type of your CVM.-->